 Bucks and Beyond

 Buckinghamshire isn’t just a happening place with a great university.
 Nor is it simply a picturesque, peaceful and inviting county.
-It’s also on the doorstep of west London, where we have our Uxbridge campus, and has excellent transport links to central London.
+It’s also on the doorstep of west London, where we have our Uxbridge campus.

 In short, it gives you the best of both worlds: beautiful towns alongside the Thames and the Chiltern Hills, with charming countryside and a more laid-back pace of life – yet just a short hop to everything London has to offer.